Characterization of topological phase transitions from a non-Abelian topological state and its Galois conjugate through condensation and confinement order parameters: Numerical methods

 In the VUMPS method, the dominant eigenvector of the transfer operator are approximated by an iMPS:

-where the triangles in left and right sides as well as the diamond in the center are tensors of mixed canonical gauge iMPS, which can be optomized using the VUMPS algorithm\cite{VUMPS_2019,Verstraete_corner_2018}.
+where the triangles on the left and right sides as well as the diamond in the center are tensors of mixed canonical gauge iMPS, which can be optomized using the VUMPS algorithm\cite{VUMPS_2019,Verstraete_corner_2018}.
 Define the left and right fixed points of the channel operators:

 where the MPS tensors in the bottom are complex conjugates of those in the top.
 The condensate fraction can be expressed using these fixed points:

 And the correlation function \eqref{cond_corr} is

 To compute the confinement fraction, define a channel operator inserted with the tensor product of two MPO tensors ($n=\tau$) \eqref{MPO_tensor} and find its left fixed point: